 1958~1959: Pius XII dies, who is suceeded by Pope John XXIII as pope.
 The new pope takes immediate actions to begin reorganization of curial offices, including the Holy Office (he would soon convene Vatican II).
 Cardinal Ottaviani replaces Cardinal Pizzardo as Secretary.

-1959: Under the newly appointed Cardinal Ottaviani as Prefect, the Holy Office passes a decree placing the first edition of the Poem on the Index of Forbidden Books [10], signed by Pope John XXIII.
-Accompanying the decree of condemnation was an explanatory letter detailing the reasons for the condemnation.
-Both the decree and the letter were published in the Vatican newspaper, L'Osservatore Romano, January 1960.
+1959: Spearheaded by the newly appointed Cardinal Ottaviani as Prefect, the Holy Office passes a decree placing the first edition of the Poem on the Index of Forbidden Books [10], signed by Pope John XXIII.
+Published in the Vatican newspaper (L'Osservatore Romano), on the same page as the decree of condemnation, was an [anonymous] letter detailing the reasons for the condemnation (January 1960).
 A Critical Analysis of the Decree of Condemnation of “The Poem of the Man-God” may be viewed, here.

-[10] Saint Faustina’s Divine Mercy writings were also placed on the Index at the same time as The Poem.
-Other works that had previously been placed on the Index were Victor Hugo (Les Miserables, The Hunchback of Notre Dame), Alexander Dumas (Three Musketeers, Count of Monte Cristo), and Galileo's writings on celestial bodies.
-It may also be worthy to note that in 1961, Padre Pio was reprimanded by the Holy Office under Cardinal Ottaviani, placing numerous restrictions on his priestly functions.
+[10] For proper context, it may be worth mentioning that Saint Faustina’s diary was also placed on the Index at the same time as The Poem.
+Other persons who had previously been placed on the Index were Victor Hugo (Les Miserables, The Hunchback of Notre Dame), Alexander Dumas (Three Musketeers, Count of Monte Cristo), and Galileo for his writings on celestial bodies.
+Furthermore, in 1961, Padre Pio was reprimanded by the Holy Office under Cardinal Ottaviani, placing numerous restrictions on his priestly functions.
+We point this out, not to suggest incompetence within the Holy Office, but to provide a clearer context of the significance of this condemnation; which is sometimes permitted by Our Lord to give further proof of the holiness of the individual, or, in other cases, may suggest possible human error.).

 1960: Perplexed and devastated at the decree, Maria Valtorta’s health continued to degrade (she would be dead the following year, 1961).
 Nonetheless, the publisher, M. Pisani, and Fr.
 Berti, resolve themselves to present a second edition to the Holy Office.
 [11]

 1960-1962: Fr.
 Berti was summoned to the Holy Office on various occasions, who was received by Vice-Commissioner of the Holy Office, Father Mark Giraudo O.P.
 The dialog this time was more amiable.
 Fr.
-Berti was able to relay Pope Pius XII’s statement from 1948, as well as explain/clarify other concerns.
+Berti was able to convey Pope Pius XII’s permission to publish in 1948, as well as explain/clarify other concerns.
 Vatican representatives were sent to visit Maria Valtorta to ask her questions directly—apparently to their satisfaction.
 Things appeared to be finally turning in favor of Maria Valtorta, and the second edition of the Poem seemed to be received well.
 Various Vatican officials submitted to the Holy Office signed certifications of their support of the second edition [12].
 At the close of this informal investigation, Fr.
 Giraudo, under the direction of Cardinal Pizzardo, seemed to give tacit permission, stating; "Continue to publish this second edition.
 We will see how the Work [The Poem] will be welcomed."
-12 Thus, the Poem was liberated from ecclesial restriction.
+12

 1963: Pope John XXIII dies, who succeeded by Pope Paul VI (who notably favored the Poem. [see 194?, 1974] The sessions of Vatican II continue until 1965.

-1964-1966: The second edition of The Poem was printed, with the permission granted by the Holy Office in 1962.
+1964-1966: The second edition of The Poem was printed, with the permission granted by top officials of the Holy Office in 1962.
 [13]

-1966: Pope Paul VI abolishes the Index of Forbidden Books, which liberates the first edition of the Poem from the Holy Office’s censure.
+1966: Pope Paul VI abrogates the Index of Forbidden Books, effectively liberating the first edition of the Poem from the Holy Office’s censure.

 June, 1966: Cardinal Ottaviani authors a letter declaring that “the Index retains its moral force, inasmuch as it warns the Christian conscience to be on guard, as the natural law itself requires, against those writings which can endanger the faith or good morals” [14] 14